 Symbol with inputs

 Symbols in Builder are a great way to reuse content.
-Inputs can help extend symbols to allow dynamic information to. be added each time a symbol is used.
-This can be great for creating design systems, such as heros, sections, etc, that take specific inputs and adhere to design standards
+Inputs can help extend symbols to allow dynamic information to be added each time a symbol is used.
+This can be great for creating design systems, such as heroes, sections, etc, that take specific inputs and adhere to design standards.

 To get started, first create a symbol.
 Then, navigate to the data tab and click “new input”.
 You can create an input for each piece of content that you’ll want to customize.
 In the example below were creating an input for title, subtitle, and image.
 For the inputs we entered: